-Mike became fascinated with the process of producing chocolate from scratch.
-He perfected the art of roasting, conching and alchemizing cocoa firstly in his kitchen at home – an office space that was quickly outgrown with the snowballing demand for his chocolate.
+Whilst dedicating himself to creating all of the ingredients that he could from scratch, Mike became fascinated with the process of crafting chocolate.
+He perfected the art of roasting, conching and alchemizing cocoa right in his kitchen at home – an office space that was quickly outgrown with the snowballing demand for his chocolate.
+Thus, began Chocolarder.

 Mike’s unwavering ethical values are evident in every aspect of production.
-Chocolarder source their cocoa beans directly from farmers – so they can be sure that payment is truly going to those doing the hard work.
-This means that not only do farmers receive higher than market value for their produce, but also that Chocolarder can be pickier about the quality of the beans they receive – resulting in more diligent control over the quality of their chocolate.
+Chocolarder source their 100% organically grown cocoa beans directly from farmers so that they can be sure that payment is truly going to those doing the hard work.
+This has a double advantage: not only do farmers receive higher than market value for their produce, but also that Chocolarder can be more selective about the quality of the beans they receive – resulting in more diligent control over the quality of their chocolate.

 My road to chocolate making was a long and winding one.
-I initially started as a part time chef, in order to pay my way through an Economics degree, but when I finally graduated, I realised my passions had been for the food rather than the math.
-So I followed my instincts and applied for the nicest restaurant in the area and started the following day.
-I quickly got to grips with the basics, and under found myself running the hotels brasserie within the first 6 months.
-I progressed through the kitchen and eventually found myself in the pastry kitchen, having had a pretty one sided conversation with my very good friend and head chef, who let me know that one of us would have to be head pastry chef, and it wasn’t going to be him.
+I initially started as a part time chef in order to pay my way through an Economics degree, but when I finally graduated, I realised my passions had been for the food rather than the maths.
+So, I followed my instincts and applied for the nicest restaurant in the area and started the following day.
+I quickly got to grips with the basics, and found myself running the hotel’s brasserie within the first 6 months.
+I progressed through the kitchen and eventually found myself in the pastry kitchen, having had a pretty one-sided conversation with my very good friend and head chef, who let me know that one of us would have to be head pastry chef, and it wasn’t going to be him.

-I loved everything about running a pastry kitchen, especially as I had free reign over any dish, any element, any strange fabrication, and so set to work making everything we could from scratch.
+I loved everything about running a pastry kitchen, especially as I had free reign over any dish, any element, any strange fabrication.
+I set to work making everything we could from scratch.
 Our attention eventually fell upon chocolate.
-And so I became transfixed, breaking numerous pieces of equipment until I had my first batch of chocolate.
-I had little idea what was the best approach, and so felted my way there until I had something truly special.
-But the more I did, the more I discovered to the world of chocolate, the flavour of different regions, different varieties, different roasts, different sugars, limitless possibilities, and all a million miles from the chocolate I knew from the high street shops.
-It was soon after my first batch of chocolate I knew where it was all going, and I’m glad I took the leap.
+And so, I became transfixed, breaking numerous pieces of equipment until I had my first batch of chocolate.
+I had little idea what the best approach was, and so felt my way there until I had something truly special.
+But the more I made, the more I discovered the world of chocolate, the flavour of different regions, different varieties, different roasts, different sugars- limitless possibilities, and all a million miles from the chocolate I knew from the high street shops.
+It was soon after my first batch of chocolate that I knew where it was all going, and I’m glad I took the leap.

-I don’t have a mission, just a strict level of ethics in making chocolate that seem to have been forgotten over the years, and its these ethics that are bringing back a revival in small bakeries, coffee roasters, breweries, this new artisan world.
+I don’t have a mission, just a strict level of ethics in making chocolate that seem to have been forgotten over the years.
+These are the very same ethics that are bringing back a revival in small bakeries, coffee roasters, breweries, this new artisan world.

 Sourcing is very important, not only for flavour, but because the production of the raw beans is so labour intensive.
 The producers of cacao have been exploited to the level where they have no idea what cocoa beans make; they do not know the value of their crop.
 Taking care of the growers takes care of the flavour, and everyone benefits.

 The ingredients in the chocolate are of course of major importance, and our aim is to use as few as possible, as a lot of the additional ingredients are often unnecessary.
-In our dark chocolates we only use the beans and raw sugar, and whole milk powder in addition makes our milk chocolate, all organic, all as pure as possible.
+In our dark chocolates, we only use the beans and raw sugar.
+An addition of whole milk powder makes our milk chocolate.
+All our ingredients are organic, all as pure as possible.

-The packaging is the last of the big ethical problems we had, and that was the environmental impact of being a producer.
+The packaging is the last of the big ethical problems we had as we contemplated the environmental impact of being a producer.
 Our packaging is now 100% recyclable, and made using recycled material.

-I started Chocolarder on my own, in my kitchen, making a few bars to sell on local farmers markets and in my local delis.
-From the get go, it was a struggle to keep up with demand, partly as the equipment I was using was what I had found to work.
-A tiny coffee roaster I slowed the drum speed on, and a grinder I had taken apart, decided what I wanted to keep and what I wanted to change and rebuilt.
-Scaling up over the years has continued along this theme, everything is adapted and cobbled together, no duct tape but pretty close.
+I started Chocolarder on my own, in my kitchen, making a few bars to sell at local farmers markets and in my local delis.
+From the get go, it was a struggle to keep up with demand, partly because the equipment I was using was what I had found and adapted to work: a tiny coffee roaster that I slowed the drum speed on, and a grinder I had taken apart.
+I decided what equipment I wanted to keep and what I wanted to change and rebuild.
+Scaling up over the years has continued along this theme, everything is adapted and cobbled together.
+There’s no duct tape but we’re pretty close!

-The equipment used to make the chocolate is built to our needs from what we can get, and based on good old-fashioned science.
-Stripping machines down and building them back up to our needs has become commonplace – for us as well as a lot of other small scale chocolate makers.
-Our roaster is very interesting as it was born to roast chickens, but has since been fitted with a drum to roast cocoa beans.
-The melange had to be completely stripped down to have new granite pillar stones and a new motor fitted and the butter press was once a car jack.
-All of these pieces of art work perfectly to do the job they are needed to do, and makes working with them so much more personal.
+The equipment used to make the chocolate is built to our needs from what we can get our hands on, and based on good, old-fashioned science.
+Stripping machines down and building them back up to our needs has become commonplace – for us as well as a lot of other small-scale chocolate makers.
+Our roaster is very interesting as it started out life with the purpose of roasting chickens, but it has since been fitted with a drum to roast cocoa beans.
+In addition, the melange had to be completely stripped down to have new granite pillar stones and a new motor fitted, and our butter press was once a car jack!
+All of these pieces of art work perfectly to do the job they are needed to do, and working with them is so much more personal.

 I couldn’t possibly pick out a favourite chocolate maker, but there are many that I admire.
-Favourite food for me would have to be the crispy pork belly dish at The Langford in 5 heads, and to drink; any Merlot from Chile hits the spot.
+My favourite food would have to be the crispy pork belly dish at The Langford in Fivehead, and to drink, any Merlot from Chile hits the spot.

 We can’t wait to see what’s to come from this passionate chocolate maker and incredible bean to bar company!